 There is something about Satanism, especially “traditional” atheistic Satanism codified by LaVey, that screams “narcissistic elitist egomaniac.”
 Of course, knowing we ‘LaVeyans’ as you do, you will know that this isn’t actually the case, but it does nevertheless dominate the opinion of society when we are center stage in its field of view.
 I struggle to pinpoint exactly where this comes from and in the end I find myself somewhat comfortable with the notion that it stems from all of the inspiration that Anton LaVey had from works such as “Anthem” and “Might is Right.”
 Dystopian struggle is a favored theme by many, and the idea of conquering the general glum and gloom of daily life to achieve what you want out of it is one of the things that we take pride in as Satanists.
 We spend our time in the pursuit of happiness, bettering ourselves, and enjoying this world in a deep capacity.
 Such being the case, it really doesn’t come to me by surprise then that there is something even more top secret in Satanic society, a stricter taboo of discussion than even SRA itself: Satanists with disabilities.

 I was once asked by somebody about Satanism regarding those with disabilities.
 It was for my opinion, and although the question was easy to answer, the fact that it was asked in the first place really made me take a step back.
 The question was, “Could I still consider myself a Satanist even though I’m disabled.”
 You know what my answer was.
 “Yes.”
 Yes, a thousand times.
 Just because someone does something a little differently doesn’t mean that it’s wrong.
-To briefly touch on a modern topic in culture, we have a situation of some individuals who believe that the death of their child which could be prevented by vaccinations, is somehow not as bad as acquiring Autism (it is a myth that vaccinations cause autism by the way).
-If we didn’t have Autistic people in our society then we would never be able to get out of our own heads!
+To briefly touch on a modern topic in culture, we have a situation of some individuals who believe that the death of their child which could be prevented by vaccinations, is somehow not as bad as becoming autistic (it is a myth that vaccinations cause autism by the way).
+If we didn’t have people with autism in our society, we would never be able to get out of our own heads!
 We need diversity!
 We need perspective from people from all walks of life and just because someone may be as deaf as Beethoven does not mean that they are a burden to society nor that they cannot be the best sort of person out there: a Satanist.
 We all know what beauty Beethoven created for this world, and we know how much better it is for it.

 Whoever you are: Ave Satanas!